Fact file - 2017 entry

 See also the Engineering and Science Foundation Year Programme

-A levels: AAB, including maths (grade A) and preferably physics.
+A levels: AAB, including maths (grade A) and preferably physics (including a pass in the practical element).

 English language requirements